gavin-lusby/McDonaldsInventory/README.md

 # GENERAL PROGRAMMING NOTES

 # --> We've noticed some bugs in the console output (presumably because some of the program was coded in PyCharm and some in Replit).
-The code itself should be fine; if you encounter weird bugs in the console print statements, reloading and running the program again should fix the issue.
+The code itself should be fine; if you encounter weird bugs in the console print statements, refreshing Replit and then running the program again should fix the issue.

 # --> subdivs.csv does not get modified by the program.
 It should only be edited manually when adding new products.